broadinstitute/depmap_omics/README.md

 ### Creating your Terra Workspaces:

-1. You first need a terra account with correct billing setup
+1. You first need a [Terra](https://app.terra.bio/#) account with correct billing setup.
+See [here](https://support.terra.bio/hc/en-us/articles/360034677651-Account-setup-and-exploring-Terra) for a tutorial on getting started.
 2. use the different *_pipeline folders, they contain everything to setup the workspace correctly
   1. use the WDL scripts available in:
     - https://dockstore.org/my-workflows/github.com/broadinstitute/depmap_omics/WGS_pipeline